curious-rookiee/-RAG-based-Legal-Document-Chatbot/README.md

 3. **Start the Chatbot**: Execute the final cells to launch the Gradio interface.
 You can then ask questions in the browser or share the auto-generated link.

 ## Chat via UI
-- Select the Link coming in UI cell
+- Select the Link poping in UI cell
 ![Chat UI Screenshot](images/UI_Link.png)
 ## Example Queries
 - "Can you explain the case study highlighted in the document?"